Sales Journals

 Customer Direct Debit Jounal options

 3. Select the cash receipts journal batch name that you’ve set up for direct debit collection.
 You can do this by selecting the Name of the cash receipts journal.
-Alternatively, you can first highlight the row of the cash receipts journal, then select the Process menu, and then select Edit Journal.
+Alternatively, you can first highlight the row of the cash receipts journal, then select the Home menu, and then select Edit Journal.

 4. In the new cash receipts journal line, fill in the row for each column.

-1. Make sure the Account Type is set as Customer.
+1. Set the Account Type as Customer.

 Customer manual account type